 Proposition 62 as an initiative statute does not have the same level of authority as a constitutional initiative, but is analogous to legislation adopted by the State Legislature, except that it may be amended only by a vote of the State's electorate.
 Since the passage of Proposition 218, however, certain provisions of Proposition 62 (e.g., voter approval of taxes) are governed by the State Constitution.
-For a discussion of taxes affected by Proposition 218 see "Articles XIII C and XIII D of the California Constitution" above.
+For a discussion of taxes affected by Proposition 218 see "ARTICLES XIII C AND XIII D OF THE CALIFORNIA CONSTITUTION" above.

-The City estimates that approximately \$633.3 million has been collected as a result of tax increases imposed without voter approval between November 5, 1986 (the effective date of Proposition 62) and July 1, 2002.
+The City estimates that approximately \$633.3 million has been collected as a result of tax increases imposed without voter approval between November 5, 1986 (the effective date of Proposition 62) and July 1, 2001.
 Increased or new taxes include taxes imposed on business, hotel occupancy, utility use, parking, property transfer, stadium admissions and vehicle rental taxes.
 The hotel tax and stadium admissions tax were ratified by the voters on November 3, 1998.
 The annual amount of taxes collected as a result of these post-Proposition 62 increases is approximately \$44.2 million.
 With the exception of the vehicle rental tax, the City continues to collect these taxes.
-If a court determined that a jurisdiction imposed a tax in violation of Proposition 62, Proposition 62 would require that the portion of the 1% general ad valorem property tax levy allocated to that jurisdiction be reduced by \$1 for every \$1 in revenue attributable to the tax for each year that the tax had been collected.
+If a court determined that a jurisdiction imposed a tax in violation of Proposition 62, Proposition 62 would require that the portion of the one percent (1%) general ad valorem property tax levy allocated to that jurisdiction be reduced by \$1 for every \$1 in revenue attributable to the tax for each year that the tax was collected prior to the expiration of the applicable statute of limitations.

-THE CORPORATION
+THE CITY